-Nephrostomy tubes, which drain urine from the kidneys through the back, may be used to bypass the obstruction.
+Nephrostomy tubes, which drain urine from the kidneys through the back, may be used to bypass the blockage.

-Although short-term relief from the obstruction can be achieved without surgery, the cause of the obstruction must be removed and the urinary system repaired.
-Long-term relief from obstructive uropathy requires surgery.
+Short-term relief from the blockage is possible without surgery.
+However, the cause of the blockage must be removed and the urinary system repaired.
+Surgery may be needed for long-term relief from the problem.

 If only one kidney is damaged, chronic kidney problems are less likely.

-If the obstruction or blockage of the bladder was the cause, long-term damage to the bladder may occur.
-This may result in problems emptying the bladder or leaking urine.
+If the problem was caused by a blockage in the bladder, the bladder may have long-term damage.
+This may lead to problems emptying the bladder or leakage of urine.

-Obstructive uropathy can be prevented by addressing any underlying disorders that can cause it.
+Obstructive uropathy can be prevented by treating disorders that can cause it.